double-m/docs/wifi_access_point.md

 ```

-Test (`-dd` means verbose debug mode; use CTRL-C to stop the daemon):
+Test (`-dd` means verbose debug mode):

 ```
 hostapd -dd /etc/hostapd/hostapd.conf

 ```
-(now a wifi client can connect and authenticate, but it won't get any IP address)
+(now a wifi client can connect and authenticate, but it won't get any IP address, so let's stop the daemon with a CTRL-C)

 Installation and configuration of `isc-dhcp-server` (as root):